StarRocks/starrocks/docs/data_source/data_cache.md

 - StarRocks reads data from memory, and then from disks if the data is not found in memory.
 Data read from disks is loaded into memory.
 - Data deleted from memory is written into disks.
 Data removed from disks is discarded.

-## Enable Local Cache
+## Enable Data Cache

-Local cache is disabled by default.
+Data Cache is disabled by default.
 To enable this feature, configure FEs and BEs in your StarRocks cluster.

 ### Configurations for FEs

-You can enable Local Cache for FEs by using one of the following methods:
+You can enable Data Cache for FEs by using one of the following methods:

-- Enable Local Cache for a given session based on your requirements.
+- Enable Data Cache for a given session based on your requirements.

   ```SQL
   SET enable_scan_block_cache = true;
   ```

-- Enable Local Cache for all active sessions.
+- Enable Data Cache for all active sessions.

   ```SQL
   SET GLOBAL enable_scan_block_cache = true;